Latte art: comment réussir ses premiers dessins dans le café Carrera Café

 Photo: Unsplash

-Latte art: how to make your first designs in coffee
+Latte art: how to succeed with your first coffee designs

-Latte art is where technique meets intuition.
-A precise gesture, well-prepared milk, and a cup that becomes a small, ephemeral work of art.
-Here's how to get started with the essential shapes.
+Latte art is the meeting of technique and intuition.
+A precise gesture, well-prepared milk, and a cup that becomes a small ephemeral work of art.
+Here’s how to start with the essential shapes.

-We often think that latte art is reserved for professionals who have spent years behind an espresso machine.
-In reality, with the right fundamentals and a little regular practice, the first recognizable shapes appear faster than you might think.
-The heart, the rosetta, the tulip — these designs have a logic that can be learned.
+We often think latte art is reserved for professionals who have spent years behind an espresso machine.
+In reality, with the right basics and a bit of regular practice, the first recognizable shapes come faster than you think.
+The heart, the rosette, the tulip — these designs have a logic that can be learned.

-Before even thinking about designs, you need to master microfoaming.
-This is the technique of heating milk while incorporating air in a controlled manner.
-The goal: to obtain a smooth, silky, almost shiny foam — what is called "velvet milk" in the industry.
-The steam wand of your machine should be plunged just below the surface of the milk, in a slightly off-center position to create a vortex.
+Before even thinking about the designs, you need to master microfoam.
+It's the technique of heating the milk while incorporating air in a controlled way.
+The goal: to get a smooth, silky, almost shiny foam — called "velvet milk" in the field.
+The steam wand of your machine should be just below the surface of the milk, slightly off-center to create a vortex.
 The target temperature is 60 to 65°C. Beyond that, the milk burns and the foam becomes dry.

-The milk texture is key — neither too firm nor too liquid.
+The texture of the milk is key — neither too firm nor too liquid.
 Photo: Unsplash

-The heart is the gateway to latte art.
-To create it, start pouring the milk from about 10 cm high to go under the espresso's crema.
-When the cup is two-thirds full, lower the pitcher close to the surface and let the frothed milk flow in a fixed spot.
-You will see a white shape forming.
-Finish by moving the pitcher towards you with a decisive gesture to cut the shape and create the point of the heart.
+The heart is the entry point to latte art.
+To create it, start pouring the milk from about 10 cm high to go beneath the espresso crema.
+When the cup is two-thirds full, lower the pitcher close to the surface and let the frothed milk flow in one fixed spot.
+You’ll see a white shape form.
+Finish by pulling the pitcher toward you with a decisive motion to cut the shape and create the tip of the heart.

-The rosetta is more complex but remains accessible after a few days of practice.
-The technique consists of oscillating the pitcher from left to right while slowly bringing it towards you during the pour.
-This lateral movement creates the characteristic "petals" of the rosetta.
-The finesse of the design depends on the speed of the oscillations and the consistency of the milk flow.
-Start slowly, then gradually accelerate as you gain confidence.
+The rosette is more complex but still achievable after a few days of practice.
+The technique involves rocking the pitcher from side to side while slowly bringing it toward you during the pour.
+This lateral movement creates the characteristic "petals" of the rosette.
+The fineness of the design depends on the speed of the rocking and the consistency of the milk flow.
+Start slowly, then gradually speed up as you gain confidence.

 The most common mistakes

-The first mistake is pouring too quickly, which doesn't give the foam time to settle on the crema.
-The second is milk that's too hot — above 65°C, the texture changes and the designs no longer hold.
-The third is not stabilizing the cup during the pour.
-Always place your cup on a stable surface and tilt it slightly towards you for a better pouring angle.
+The first mistake is pouring too fast, which doesn’t give the foam time to settle on the crema.
+The second is milk that’s too hot—above 65°C, the texture changes and the designs won’t hold.
+The third is not stabilizing the cup while pouring.
+Always place your cup on a stable surface, slightly tilted toward you for a better pouring angle.
 And most importantly: practice.
-Each day brings new imperceptible progress that accumulates.
+Each day brings new subtle improvements that add up.

 COME SEE LATTE ART IN ACTION